-I'm the breeder behind Cutie Poms located in Smithsburg, MD.
+I'm Margaret B., the breeder behind Cutie Poms located in Smithsburg, MD.
 I have my dogs embark health tested and they see the vet regularly.
 I know 5 generations of my pups and they have no had any major health issues on either side.

-What makes Margaret’s program special
+What makes your program special?

 I have one litter at a time.
 I play with my puppies and make them hem ready for a new family.
 I potty train them, teach them to have manners and tricks!